04-Mar-2023

 Our first taste of Romania came from the local supermarket:

-Romanian classics: Capsicum and eggplant salad; sheep's cheese; and pastrami, a
+Romanian classics: Capsicum and eggplant salad; sheep's cheese; and pastrami, a much-travelled food

 But the following day we ate out at La Mama, which we would thoroughly recommend: